dojo/docs/quickstart/data/usingdatastores/faq.rst

 This is because child objects (non-atomic values such as int, string, etc), are automatically treated as data store items by dojo.data.ItemFileReadStore.
 So, when it processes that attribute, it updates it into ItemFileReadStore internal format and therefore attributes on it should also be accessed through store functions, such as getValue().
 This is easily detectable by using the ItemFileReadStore's isItem() function.

 If you want to prevent ItemFileReadStore from converting Object types into data store items, you will need to use a custom type map, and define your object as a specific type that can be serialized to and from JSON using the custom type formatters.
-See the `custom types <dojo/data/ItemFileReadStore#items-with-custom-types>`_ documentation for more details.
+See the :ref:`custom types <dojo/data/ItemFileReadStore>` documentation for more details.

 ==================================================================================================================================================================================================================================
 Question 10:  In one of my items in ItemFileReadStore I defined an attribute value as a JavaScript object, but I didn't set an identifier.
 The store blows up with an error about no identifier when fetching.
 Why does it care?